CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

 ## Setup

-> Before you start this lab, you will need to create an Azure Cosmos DB database and collection that you will use throughout the lab.
+> Before you start this lab, you will need to create an Azure Cosmos DB database and Container that you will use throughout the lab.
 The Java Async SDK requires credentials to connect to your Azure Cosmos DB account.
 You will collect and store these credentials for use throughout the lab.

 ### Retrieve Account Credentials